Page not available in Swedish.

 Study sites

-Four at-grade fauna passages are studied during 2019-2022:
+Four at-grade fauna passages have been studied:

 Sjödiken, road 108, north of Svedala